pyscaffold/pyscaffold/docs/features.rst

 Unleash the power of Git by using its `pre-commit hooks
 <http://pre-commit.com/>`_.
 This feature is available through the
-``--with-pre-commit`` flag.
+``--pre-commit`` flag.
 After your project's scaffold was generated, make sure pre-commit is installed, e.g. ``pip install pre-commit``, then just run ``pre-commit install``.